 “He’s a Standard Schnauzer.”

 “It’s normal for a cat to be afraid of a dog.
-And some Schnauzers do attack cats.”
+And Schnauzers do attack cats.”

-“Is there anything you can do for him?” the old man asked.
+“Is there anything you can do to make the cat relax?” the old man asked.

 “I’ll give you a prescription for diazepam.
 It will help calm his fear.”